openphilippines/use/README.md

-# Phackers Use
+# Use

 What Pinoy Tech Hackers use.

 ## Adding yourself

-1. Fork phackers/use and add a `username.html` file containing this:
+1. Fork openphilippines/use and add a `username.html` file containing this:

   ```html
   ---